-You’ll need to craft some succinct messaging, conveying the reasons your customers will want to click the CTA and navigate to the Qudini Appointment Booking Widget.
+You’ll need to craft some succinct messaging conveying the reasons your customers will want to click the CTA and navigate to your appointment booking widget.

 Start by answering these questions:

-3. How to I instill confidence in my Appointment Booking service
+- How to I instil confidence in my appointment booking service?

 Different folks, different landing pages

-As your new Appointment Booking Platform becomes more popular, you’ll likely be getting traffic from a number of different sources.
+As your appointment booking service becomes more popular, you’ll likely be getting traffic from a number of different sources.

 When this happens, you’ll need to have multiple landing pages for different audiences.
 For example, a customer navigating from a link in a social media post will be different to a use that arrives at your landing page from an ad, or even a returning customer, so be sure to tweak your messaging to ensure you’re driving conversion amongst your brand’s different audiences.